pirkkahuhtala/memory-game-ui/README.md

-# React Boilerplate
+# Memory game
-This is a experimental boilerplate for my upcoming React apps.
+This is an experimental project for creating a simple "Memory game" using React.

 ## Installation instructions
 Install npm (https://nodejs.org/en/download/package-manager/)